eMapR/LTOP_Imaging/README.md

 ![img](https://lh4.googleusercontent.com/qpYv4_Q9InR0_LBzk1vdtIWhfLmMRNwZ840DSv6h0CzETzPjd2n6pgQP24eiHFQLfTKp3Tr17yLoqwdRfPeNb_YyktC60kTGnQulL7UwiLoQit-OyJJ3H_vI25-GE06J20ab_YeO=s0)

 NOTE: The below work flow is of a Oregon test region.
-So file paths are symbolic.
+So file paths to data sets are symbolic.
+To Islay they are real from `vol/v1/proj`.

 #### 1 Run 01SNICPatches in GEE to generate SNIC images (GEE)